department-of-veterans-affairs/vets-website/_education/4-tools-education-career-counseling.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-If you are transitioning soon out of active service soon, you are entitled to free educational and career counseling services.
+If you are transitioning out of active service soon, you are entitled to free educational and career counseling services.

 ### Are you eligible for services?